US STOCKS-Wall St ends lower amid Cyber Monday madness

 "We expect that (the Fed) will continue to be cautious about concluding that they’ve reached the end of rate hikes," Hainlin added.
 "We’re close to - if not at - the peak rate, so the debate is how long rates will stay there, and when or if they’ll cut rates in 2024."

-Online gift platforms Etsy ETSY.O and Shopify SHOP.K ended the session with solid gains.
+Online gift platforms Etsy ETSY.O and Shopify SHOP.K were up 3.0% and 4.9%, respectively.

-GE HealthCare GEHC.O sagged following UBS's downgrade of the medical devices company's stock to "sell" from "neutral."
+GE HealthCare GEHC.O declined 3.5% following UBS's downgrade of the medical devices company's stock to "sell" from "neutral."

+Declining issues outnumbered advancing ones on the NYSE by a 1.25-to-1 ratio; on Nasdaq, a 1.63-to-1 ratio favored decliners.

+The S&P 500 posted 38 new 52-week highs and no new lows; the Nasdaq Composite recorded 84 new highs and 79 new lows.

 Cyber Monday online sales over the years https://tmsnrt.rs/40WemFD